 Risk Event Risk Rating Risk Assessment (Scenario explanation) (Likelihood of risk event (Assessment and evidence for this risk rating) taking place and impact) The unanticipated DGHE has a growing core of full-time departure of key Low administrative and academic staff and hence a members of reducing reliance on its part-time and freelance institution staff. lecturers (used for delivery purposes).
 Its central London location means that its faculty base is Industrial action by well resourced with multiple options for reinstitution staff or staffing when staff are lost.
 The provision of a third parties. good working environment, competitive salaries and ongoing CPD opportunities has resulted in a largely stable and long-standing team with little disruption to student/course continuity.

-HR strategy

-Contracts of employment, notice periods and CPD opportunities

-Remedies for staff losses is also addressed in the College's Business Continuity Plan.
+Mitigation Strategies (measures put in place to mitigate impact of risk events) HR strategy Contracts of employment, notice periods and CPD opportunities Remedies for staff losses is also addressed in the College's Business Continuity Plan.